Nazi Policies Towards Women

 Laws were also passed to restrict the education of Jewish people and in 1936, Jewish teachers were banned from giving private tuition to German students.

 By November 1938, Jewish children had been expelled from German schools.

-The picture on the left is taken from the anti-Semitic children’s book The Poisonous Mushroom and reads:
+The picture above is taken from the anti-Semitic children’s book The Poisonous Mushroom and reads: